transcom/mymove-docs/docs/tools/postman/using-etags-and-the-if-match-header-in-postman.md

+---
+sidebar_position: 3
+title: Using eTags and the If-Match header in Postman
+---

 # Background

 We use [optimistic locking](use-optimistic-locking.md) in MilMove to update records, which means PATCH/PUT requests generally include an If-Match header with the [E-Tag](https://en.wikipedia.org/wiki/HTTP_ETag) value for a given record.
 Basically, if the record that we are attempting to update has been changed before we were able to update it, we don't want our request to succeed.